justinpswinney/cheaters-/README.txt

 3: a positive integer number of how many chunk matches
 	you want to consider possibly plagiarism.

+Notes:
-Notes: It is very important to type the full path to the location where your text files are.
+It is very important to type the full path to the location where your text files are.

+ONLY ANSI TEXT FILES WILL WORK WITH THIS PROGRAM!!!